What Stamp Duty Do I Need To Pay and Can My Mortgage Be Used To Cover it?

 Stamp Duty tax is only applicable to the chargeable consideration of your property purchase, and any removable fixtures are exempt from this category.

 However, this doesn’t include fixed furnishing and fixtures like kitchen and bathroom fittings or built-in wardrobes, as these are classed as being attached to the property.

-You can calculate the accumulated value of anything outside of the chargeable consideration and deduct this from your purchase price and therefore the amount that you pay Stamp Duty tax on.
+You can calculate the accumulated value of anything outside the chargeable consideration and deduct this from your purchase price and, therefore, the amount you pay Stamp Duty tax on.

-This could knock off a fair amount of Stamp Duty tax if there are some valuable pieces of furniture included in your house purchase.
+This could knock off a fair amount of Stamp Duty tax if some valuable pieces of furniture are included in your house purchase.
 For example, an antique piano that the previous owners didn’t want to pay to move could be valuable and deducted from your purchase price.

 You must come to an agreement on a fair price for each item with the seller.
 HMRC will scrutinise the valuations if they deem them unreasonable, so be careful not to overestimate their value.

 How and when do I pay my Stamp Duty Tax?